Apple

 The standard way to back up a Mac is to use a hard disk connected via USB or Thunderbolt.
 There are all kinds of external hard drives, from a number of brands.
 You can currently get a 4 TB hard drive for less than $100, and external drives are now available in sizes up to 20 TB.

-You can use an external hard drive for backups with apps like Intego Personal Backup or Apple’s Time Machine, but you can’t use the same drive for both.
-So if you want belt-and-suspenders protection, it’s a good idea to get one drive for each.
-Also, check how much data you have to back up, and buy a drive that has at least twice that amount of storage.
+You can use an external hard drive for backups with apps like Intego Personal Backup or Apple’s Time Machine, but it’s not a good idea to use the same drive for both.
+So if you want belt-and-suspenders protection, it’s best to get one drive for each.
+Also, check how much data you have to back up, and buy a drive (or drives) with at least twice that amount of storage.

 Time Machine saves multiple versions of your files, so your first backup copies all your data, and subsequent backups copy only new and changed files.
 You can make a similar type of backup with Intego Personal Backup, storing multiple copies of files, and you can even create bootable clones on an external hard drive for system failure insurance.